Calamus: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 The use of calamus should be supervised by a healthcare professional despite the fact that it provides certain health advantages.
 To guarantee the safe and efficient use of calamus, factors including the ideal dose, potential adverse effects, and potential interactions with other medications must be taken into account.

-In conclusion, calamus is a multipurpose plant with a long history of therapeutic usage.
+In conclusion, calamus is a multipurpose plant with a history of therapeutic usage.
 Its myriad bioactive ingredients, although contributing to its range of health advantages, also call for cautious use.
 Calamus may be a beneficial addition to one’s health program with the right direction.

 Calamus: